The Clear Edge

 Week 8: Organization Announcement

 All-hands meeting.
-Brahim explained the change, why it enables growth, what it means for managers (report to VP instead of CEO, faster support), clear path exists for future opportunities through strong performance.
+Brahim explained the change, why it enables growth, what it means for managers (report to VP instead of CEO, faster support), and that a clear path exists for future opportunities through strong performance.

-Each VP met individually with their 4 new reports.
+Each VP met individually with their four new reports.
 Explained reporting changes, how decisions flow, and how the VP will support them.

 Week 9: Gradual Authority Transfer

 VPs didn’t take full authority immediately.
-Week 9 was a transition: VPs shadowed decisions, and the CEO coached in real-time.
+Week 9 was a transition, with VPs shadowing decisions while the CEO coached in real time.

-Manager escalation came in → CEO looped in VP → VP proposed decision → CEO confirmed reasoning sound → VP handled it.
+Manager escalation came in → CEO looped in VP → VP proposed decision → CEO confirmed the reasoning was sound → VP handled it.

 Repeated 15–20 times.
 VPs built decision-making confidence.